-We sell Raw Food!
+We sell raw food!
 Our food comes from Pet Lovers Choice in Cobble Hill BC.
 They have a variety of meat, bones, carcass, and even cat food.
-Please check their website for more product information. www.petloverschoice.com

-Please also do some research before you make the switch as you will have questions.
-Some great websites that cover more on this topic are:
+We encourage you to do some research of your own before you make the switch to raw.
+Some great websites that will provide you more information are:

 Ready to order?

 If you would like a price list sent to you, or if you are ready to place an order, please email email@example.com or call 250.758.7594.